 Acoordinate measuring machine is used during product development, designing, engineering, and other processes within manufacturing.

-Both CMMs and 3D scanners are often used during inspection to test the quality of manufactured objects anddetect production errors, but3D scanners are more beneficial for the creation of 3D models, prototypes, and reverse engineering.
+Both CMMs and 3D scanners are often used during inspection to test the quality of manufactured objects anddetect production errors, but3D scanners also work as digitizers to create3D models, prototypes, reverse engineering, digital twins, and more.

 Anothersignificant difference between a traditional CMM and a 3D scanner isthecoordinate measuring machine uses a touch probe.
 In contrast,a scanner measures points and collects data without ever physically touching the object's surface.

-Not every surface is smooth with sharp edges and clean lines.
-Many parts have curved edges and round or jagged parts that can be very difficult to measure precisely using a touch probe.
-Coordinate measuring machines also run into problems whenparts like these have areas that fall outside the tolerance zone that a mechanical component can reach.
+Not every surface is smooth with sharp edges and clean lines, and many parts have curved edges and round or jagged parts that can be very difficult to measure precisely using only a touch probe.
+Coordinate measuring machines typically don't produce a digital twin with the resulting measurement data because they collect a limited amount of data points.

-The blue light technology in 3D scanners is advantageousbecauseit doesn’t rely on a mechanical extension that strictly collects data from a few specified points, but insteadutilizes a projected light capable of collecting millions of data points in a single scan.
+The blue light technology in 3D scanners help to fill this need with full-field data collection.
+The blue light projected by an accurate 3D scanner collects millions of data points in a single scan.
 The 3D scannercompletes each scan when the camera picks up measurements by a triangulated light beam.

 Why Should You Modernize Your Equipment?

-The features of a coordinate measuring machine are not as advanced as the newerbluelight technology that 3D scanners employ.
-Updating your workplace with modernized tools will help to make your workflow more efficient.
-Production will increase, answers will be available faster, and you’ll be ahead of the competition.
+Bluelight 3D scanning technology offers advanced features that help youupdate your processes.
+Upgrading your metrology technology makes your workflow more efficient.
+Production will increase, answers will be available faster, and you'll be ahead of the competition.

-Optical metrologyoffers a variety of benefits, including minimizing the amount of work that goes into producing a final part.
-With more precise scans, manufacturers can get to the heart of a production problem much earlier in the process, a significant benefit sincemodifying a digital model is easier and more cost-effective than creating a whole new physical part.
+Accurate 3D scannersprovide variousbenefits, including minimizing the amount of work that goes into producing a final part.
+With more precise data, manufacturers can get to the heart of a production problem much earlier in the process, a significant benefit sincemodifying a digital twin model is easier and more cost-effective than creating a whole new physical part.

-A 3D scanner also minimizes thetime spent manually crafting a physical model.
-Precision points like curves and edges are easy for a blue light scanner to capture, making downstream data processing more efficient.
-A 3D printed prototype from the digital model is also useful for inspections, analyses, and repeatability studies.
+Accurate 3D scanners provide high-quality measurement data that becomes 3D printer-ready watertight mesh to accelerate the 3D printing process.
+Precision points like curves and edges are easy for a blue light 3D scanner to capture, making downstream data processing more efficient.
+A 3D printed prototype from a digital model made from 3D measurement data is also helpful for inspections, analyses, and repeatability studies.